AllenDowney/ThinkDataStructures/day02/README.md

 ## Code

 1. Create a constructor that initializes a `MyLinkedList`.
 We want to implement our data structure as a singly-linked list (SLL).
-Make sure to have a pointer to the head of our list.
+Make sure to have a pointer to the head and tail of our list.

     `public MyLinkedList()`